-Inside, you be able to discover all about Japan's money throughout history.
+Inside, you can learn all about Japan's money throughout history.
 If cash from ancient to modern isn't compelling enough, wait for cherry blossom season, when the facility grounds come alive with a deluge of pink flowers.

 You can get to the museum by train.

-From Osaka/Umeda Station, take the JR Loop Line to Sakuranoimya Station.
+From Osaka Station, take the JR Osaka Loop Line to Sakuranomiya Station.
 Exit the station, cross to the opposite banks of the river, and follow it south.
 You'll come across a beautiful collection of Western-style buildings surrounded by lush greenery.
-The Mint Museum is located on the south side of these grounds.
+The Mint Museum Osaka is located on the south side of these grounds.

 The building housing the Mint Museum was built in the Meiji era, when Japan had opened up to the Western world and adapted many of the West's institutions and infrastructure.
 During this time, the social elite took an interest in Victorian and Neo-Rennaissance architecture, resulting in many institutions and facilities being built in these Western styles.

-Stop at the Mint Museum while enjoying a relaxing walk through Kema Sakuranomiya Park .
+Stop at the Mint Museum Osaka while enjoying a relaxing walk through Kema Sakuranomiya Park .
 If the cherry blossoms are blooming, the museum grounds are a must-visit destination, but please note that the area is very crowded during peak blossom-viewing times.